 The melamine coated and linoleum table tops can have light tears that mean one shouldn't use the underside.
 The solid oak and solid core laminate table tops can however be used on both sides.

 The Eiermann Table is based on a 1953 Egon Eiermann design; namely a metal table frame with a diagonally placed support crossbar.
-In 1965 Adam Wieland, at the time head of the workshops at the Technischen Hochschule Karlsruhe where Eiermann was teaching, adapted the design to feature a vertical support crossbar.
+In 1965 the design of the original frame was adapted to feature a vertical support crossbar.
 A variation that also made the frame easier to dismantle and transport.
 Easier to dismantle and transport but less elegant that the original Eiermann table frame.
 In addition to the Eiermann table frame the contemporary furniture producer Richard Lampert also offer an accompanying table top.
 A striking example of functional modernism the Eiermann Table - or architects table as it is often referred to on account of its popularity in the profession - is a design classic that is a simple as it is practical.

-In 1993 Richard Lampert acquired the licencse to produce the Eiermann table frame, since when his Stuttgart based company have produced both the original Eiermann table frame 1 and the 1965 adapted Eiermann table frame 2 version.
+In 1995 Richard Lampert acquired the licencse to produce the Eiermann Table Frame 1, since when his Stuttgart based company have produced both the original Eiermann Table Frame 1 and an adapted licence-free Eiermann Table Frame 2 version.
 Both models are availble in a range of sizes and colours and are offered by (smow) as complete set with a table top under the package "Eiermann Table".
 In addition Richard Lampert produce and supply a children's version of the Eiermann Table.

 Born on 29th September 1904 in Neuendorf near Berlin Egon Eiermann grew to be one of the most important and influential German designers and architects of his generation.
 Following completion of his studies at the Technischen Hochschule Berlin Egon Eiermann originally worked in Berlin before fleeing to Karlsruhe during the war.
 Post-war Eiermann developed numerous landmark projects including the Neue Kaiser-Wilhelm-Gedächtniskirche, the administrative offices of the West German parliament in Bonn and numerous department stores for the company Horton. works that, more often than not were accompanied by controversial, heated, discussions on account of Eiermann's modernist approach.
 More universally acclaimed however was Eiermann's furniture design work.
 Objects such as the Eiermann Table or his numerous chair projects not only being appreciated then but having become design classics since.
 Egon Eiermann died on Baden-Baden on July 19th 1970 aged 65.